1970 Houston Astros season: April

+Astros Opening Day starter, Larry Dierker, "ordered" pinch hitter Norm Miller to hit a home run as he was departing the game on April 7.
+Miller obliged, with a pivotal three-run blast off starter Gaylord Perry of the San Francisco Giants at Candlestick Park in an 8–5 Astros victory.
+Dierker picked up the win, while Fred Gladding iced the final 1 2/3 frames to earn the save.
+Dierker, the Astros' starter for the opener in 1968, became the first pitcher to start more than one for the club.

 The Astros launched five home runs on April 12 to dump Phil Niekro and the Atlanta Braves, 8–3.
 In the third inning, Jimmy Wynn blasted one unforgettable rocket which made contact in the gold upper reserved seats (section 738C, row 6, seat 3), outdoing his own effort just earlier in the game.
 In the first inning, Wynn had launched a home run into the purple seats.
 Tommy Davis, Joe Pepitone and Doug Rader each went yard, helping starter Larry Dierker remain in complete command the whole evening.

+On April 23, Tom Griffin tossed his first one-hit complete game, where he issued two walks and struck out eight.

+June

-Center Fielder César Cedeño made his major league debut on June 20 and collected two hits as Houston rallied to defeat the Atlanta Braves, 9–8.
+Center fielder César Cedeño made his major league debut on June 20 at Atlanta Stadium, and proceeded to accrete two hits as Houston rallied to defeat the Braves, 9–6.
+Batting third in the order, Cedeño faced southpaw George Stone for his first plate appearance, and was retired on a fly ball to left field.
+Leading of the top of the fourth, Cedeño singled off stone for his first major league hit.

+July

+Joe Morgan tied a club record starting July 6 by drawing at least one base on balls in each of 11 consecutive contests, enduring until July 20, having been set by teammate Jimmy Wynn starting exactly one year earlier.
+Morgan drew 14 total walks with this active streak, while slashing.333 / .509 / .462 / .971.
+He also accrued 7 stolen bases.
+Alex Bregman later tied this streak, from April 20 to 30, 2019.
+(Note: The major league record is 22 by Roy Cullenbine, from July 2–22, 1947.
+Criteria: Longest streak of consecutive games, in the regular season, requiring bases on balls ≥ 1, sorted by most games matching criteria.)

-On July 6, César Cedeño connected for his first major league home run, off Claude Osteen of the Los Angeles Dodgers, for two runs in the bottom of the sixth inning.
-The blast game Houston a 4–3 lead.
-However, the game proceeded to extra innings, when the Dodgers harangued Jim Bouton for four runs, before they overcame a three-run rally led by Pepitone, Rader, and Johnny Edwards in the bottom of the tenth to win, 10–8.
+Also on July 6, César Cedeño connected for his first major league home run, off Claude Osteen of the Los Angeles Dodgers, for two runs in the bottom of the sixth inning.
+The blast gave Houston a 4–3 lead.
+The game proceeded to extra innings, when the Dodgers harangued Jim Bouton for four runs in the top of the tenth.
+The Dodgers then withstood a three-run rally led by Pepitone, Rader, and Johnny Edwards in the bottom of the tenth, to hold on for the triumph over Houston, 10–8.